-Your petition for alterative apportionment indicates that gross receipts from the foreign royalties are not more than 50% of Taxpayer's total gross receipts for the tax year ended June 30, 20XX and are therefore excluded from the sales factor under IITA Section 304(a)(3)(B-2).
-Your petition asserts that the royalties earned by Taxpayer are included in business income subject to formula apportionment in Illinois but the failure to include such receipts in the sales factor results in an Illinois tax liability that is distortive and does not fairly represent the market for Taxpayer's business income in the State.
-The primary basis for this assertion is that for fiscal years ending June 30, 20XX - June 30, 20XX, the statutory apportionment formula fails to take into account that the gross receipts from the foreign royalties earned by Taxpayer represents %%% of total gross income, while the royalty income represents %%% of Illinois combined unitary income.
+Your petition for alternative apportionment indicates that gross receipts from the foreign royalties are not more than 50% of COMPANY1 total gross receipts for the tax year ended YEAR, and are therefore excluded from the sales factor under

+IITA Section 304(a)(3)(B-2).
+Your petition asserts that the royalties earned by COMPANY1 are included in business income subject to formula apportionment in Illinois but the failure to include such receipts in the sales factor results in an Illinois tax liability that is distortive and does not fairly represent the market for COMPANY1 business income in the State.
+The primary basis for this assertion is that for fiscal years ending DATE - DATE, the statutory apportionment formula fails to take into account that the gross receipts from the foreign royalties earned by COMPANY1 represents %%% of total gross income, while the net royalty income represents %%% of Illinois combined unitary income.
+In addition, you state there is a grossly distorted result when the royalties have no representation in the sales factor but the profit margin for the royalties is approximately %%%% - %%%% higher than the profit margin earned by the Taxpayer's other income.

 The facts stated in your petition are not sufficient to satisfy the burden set forth in III.
 Adm.
 Code Section 100.3390(c).
 As indicated above, for taxable years ending on or after December 31, 2008, alternative apportionment under IITA Section 304(f) is appropriate in cases where the allocation and apportionment provisions under IITA Sections 304(a) through (e) do not fairly represent the market for the taxpayer's goods, services, or other sources of business income.
 In this case, your petition does not meet the regulatory requirement and cannot be granted at this time.
-Your request merely states that due to the statutory exclusion of foreign royalty from the sales factor pursuant to IITA Section 304(a)(3)(B-2), an alternative apportionment formula would more accurately represent Taxpayer's market in Illinois.
+Your request merely states that due to the statutory exclusion of foreign royalty from the sales factor pursuant to IITA Section 304(a)(3)(B-2), an alternative apportionment formula would more accurately represent COMPANY1 market in Illinois.
 An alternative apportionment method may not be invoked, either by the Department or a by a taxpayer, merely because it reaches a different apportionment percentage than the required statutory formula.